 Coffee drinkers often are concern that their delicious java is too much of a good thing that it must be bad for you.
-After all it tastes great and really peps you up so.
-Not so say researchers, it has been shown to coffee is generally safe with moderate consumption and that surprisingly, coffee is actually good for your health.
+After all, it tastes great and really peps you up.
+Researchers say coffee is generally safe with moderate consumption and that, surprisingly, coffee is good for your health.
 Several studies have linked coffee with reduced risks of Parkinson’s disease, type 2 diabetes, gallstones, cancer, heart disease and osteoporosis.

-Coffee beans contain anti-oxidants and other substances that provide these health benefits.
-Additionally these anti-oxidants can be found in either regular or decaf coffee.
+Coffee beans contain antioxidants and other substances that provide these health benefits.
+Additionally, the antioxidants are found in either regular or decaf coffee.

 Diabetes Coffee Benefits